kittokin/makebakery/examples/makebakery-site/index.md

 I've been doing it since I learned of the idea in 1998, after reading [Using M4 to write HTML].

 Unfortunately, I found myself re-implementing similar-but-different Makefiles over and over again for each different static site I wanted to build.
-Makebakery is the result of refactoring my various Makefiles into modular parts, and finding a simple mechanism to toggle those parts on or off for any site that uses the collection.
+Makebakery is the result of refactoring my various Makefiles into modular parts, and finding a mechanism to toggle those parts on or off for any site that uses the collection.

 ## Example